-Tesla's stock falls 12% after SEC sues Elon Musk
+Tesla's stock falls 11% after SEC sues Elon Musk

-Tesla's stock tumbled Thursday evening after the SEC sued Elon Musk for misleading investors.
+Tesla's stock tumbled Friday morning after the SEC sued Elon Musk for misleading investors.

 Musk tweeted on August 7 that he had secured funding to take Tesla private at $420 a share.
 Typically, stocks match takeover prices that a company publicizes.
 Investors assume the deal will be completed and the company will eventually be worth the price at which the company says it will be sold.